MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 - Since this requires headers to run, chrome will spit a prompt box asking for username and password in order to get the headers.
 This is odd, and another reason why sites don't use an auth strategy that relies only on headers like this

 - now let's break down all that code:

 -----------------------------------------------------------------------------------------------------------------------------------
 ## Validation function
 - For most auth plugins, you'll have to pass something into the options like a function or key value,  and those may have to return certain values
 - hapi-auth-basic only requires a user defined validation function called 'validate', which we get to define
     - that function must return 'isValid' as true or false, and an object called 'credentials' that contains the user's info
 - In this case, all we're doing is checking whether or not a given user is valid by using [Bcrypt](https://www.npmjs.com/package/bcrypt-nodejs) to decode the password and check for a match
 - hapi-auth-basic has to return an object with an isValid property, since that is what the scheme's **authenticate** function will go off of when telling hapi whether or not the user is authenticated or not

 ```
+js
 const validate = async (request, username, password) => {
     const user = users[username];
     if (!user) return { credentials: null, isValid: false };